Program overview

 Program Structure

-• In the second year, students complete their third semester of theory and practical classes, followed by a 14-week work-integrated learning opportunity at Centennial's restaurant and cafe, The Local, or with one of the School's reputable partners.
+• September Start: In the first year, students will enjoy a blend of theory and practical classes for two semesters, followed by a summer break.
+In the second year, they complete their third semester of theory and practical classes, followed by a 14-week work-integrated learning opportunity at Centennial's restaurant and cafe, The Local, or with one of the School's reputable partners.

 Featured Experiences

-• Focus on local Ontario food products and seasonal cooking.
+• Focus on using local Ontario food products and seasonal cooking.

-• Participation in the Ocean Wise Program for sustainable seafood sourcing.
+• Participation in the Ocean Wise Program, promoting sustainable seafood sourcing.

 Career Options

-• Sous Chef: Assists the head chef in managing kitchen operations and preparing meals.
+• Sous Chef: Assists the head chef in managing kitchen operations, preparing meals, and supervising kitchen staff.

-• Chef: Responsible for creating menus, managing kitchen staff, and ensuring food quality.
+• Chef: Responsible for creating menus, preparing food, and managing kitchen staff in various culinary settings.

-• Kitchen Manager: Oversees kitchen operations, including inventory management and staff scheduling.
+• Kitchen Manager: Oversees kitchen operations, including inventory management, staff scheduling, and ensuring food quality and safety.

-• Catering Manager: Plans and coordinates catering events, ensuring client satisfaction and food quality.
+• Catering Manager: Plans and coordinates catering events, managing food preparation and service for various occasions.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.